circonus/product-docs/circonus3/additional-resources/glossary.md

 # Glossary

-#### Acknowledgement ("Ack")
+#### Acknowledgment ("Ack")

-A recognition of an alert accompanied by a specified duration during which notifications and escalations will not be sent.
+Recognition of an alert accompanied by a specified duration during which notifications and escalations will not be sent.
 Acknowledgments let other team members know that you are working to resolve the issue associated with the alert.
 Often abbreviated as "ack".

 #### Action Group